MichaelRomeroJr/ComputerVisionStream/README.md

 ## Current Functionality
-flags:
+flags:<br>
-use `--objects` flag to specifiy what objects you'd like to detect. defualt value is None which displays all detected objects from Coco.names dataset. use `--runtime` for number of minutes for program to run.
+* `--objects object1 object 2` to specifiy what objects you'd like to detect.<br>
+defualt value None wdisplays all detected objects from Coco.names dataset.<br>
+* `--runtime 10` to run for 10 minutes. <br>
+pass number as digit to set runtime of program.<br>

 ## Future Updates
-Improve the method that draws the bounding boxes on the monitor.
-(GUI w/ tKinter)
+Improve method that draws the bounding boxes on the monitor.
+(GUI w/ tKinter).<br> Import model trained on specific video game train/test data for more accurate auto-aim bot.